 Facebook will continue to see employee growth after CEO Mark Zuckerberg announced plans to expand the community operations team by adding 3,000 more employees across the globe — this decision came after a string of violent deaths and incidents were broadcast over Facebook Live.
 By having a larger team of reviewers, Zuckerberg pointed out that inappropriate content can be taken down faster and the response rate for those in danger can potentially be higher.

 The company continues to develop different partnerships with researchers, governments, and other companies — including Microsoft, YouTube, and Twitter.
-These businesses continuously contribute to the shared database dedicated to gathering terrorist content.
+These businesses continuously contribute to a database that’s specifically meant for gathering terrorist content.